yannis300307/AutoGDBeats/README.md

 This program can create the beats lines in your Geometry Dash level automatically using Librosa.

+## You should save your Geometry Dash account to avoid any risk of data lose

 # Installation

 To run the project, you have to install Python, BeautifulSoup4, Lxml and Librosa.
 On windows, you need a Windows compiler [(Explained here)](https://github.com/CPJKU/madmom/issues/478#issuecomment-1268436994).

-`pip install beautifulsoup4 lxml librosa`
+`pip install beautifulsoup4 lxml librosa` then, you can Git clone the repository and run the program using Python

 # Credits